An implicit unified gas-kinetic wave-particle method for radiative transport process: Implicit unified gas-kinetic wave-particle method

 where $S(v_2)$ are the set of indexes of $v_2$-surrounding cells, and $w_i=\frac{\kappa_i}{|c_i-v_2|}$ is the averaging weight.

-The numerical fluxes Eq.\eqref{eq_waveflux} and Eq.\eqref{eq_particleflux}, together with the discretization of normal directional derivative of $\phi_m$ Eq.\eqref{eq_gradient}, close the macroscopic evolution equations Eq.\eqref{eq_ugkpmacro}.
-The macroscopic evolution equations are solved by source iteration.
-The inner-loop linear system is
+The numerical fluxes Eq.\eqref{eq_fluxw1} and the discretization of the normal directional derivative of $\phi_m$ Eq.\eqref{eq_gradient} close the macroscopic evolution equations Eq.\eqref{eq_ime}.
+The macroscopic evolution equations are solved by the source iteration method.
+Equations \eqref{eq_imc} and \eqref{eq_ime} present the scheme for macroscopic radiance field evolution and the microscopic radiant intensity for long-$\lambda$ particle.
+In the next subsection, we derive the closure modeling of the radiant intensity for short-$\lambda$ particle based on the integral solution.